JSBmanD/docs/pages/emails/self-serve.md

 It's that simple!
 The [Branch dashboard](https://dashboard.branch.io/sources){:target="\_blank"} will track clicks for this link based on the channel, campaign and any other tags you created.
 Users who have the app will be linked straight to the app, and users who don't will be taken to the App/Play Store to download it, depending on your [settings](https://dashboard.branch.io/link-settings){:target="\_blank"}.

+[block:callout]
+{
+  "type": "info",
-!!! protip "Creating links dynamically"
+  "title": "Creating links dynamically",
-    If you need more flexibility, you might also be interested in building links by [appending query parameters](/links/integrate/#custom-link-behavior).
+  "body": "If you need more flexibility, you might also be interested in building links by [appending query parameters](/links/integrate/#custom-link-behavior)."
+}
+[/block]